metaphacts/metaphactory-docker-compose/README.md

 * docker installed (version >= 17.x , check with `docker --version`)
 * docker-compose installed (version >= 1.14, check with `docker-compose --version`)
+* a Docker host system with `x86_64` / `amd64` architecture.
+Please note that other architectures such as `arm64` are not currently supported but might be used with some workarounds, e.q. using [qemu](https://github.com/multiarch/qemu-user-static) or native translation
-* outgoing HTTP/HTTPS traffic, allowing to access external docker registries (e.g. docker public or other private/corporate docker registries)
+* outgoing HTTP/HTTPS traffic, allowing to access external Docker registries (e.g. Docker Hub or other private/corporate Docker registries)

 ## metaphactory Deployment and Maintenance